 ViewState is ASP.NET’s way of simulating state in the otherwise state-less web

-View state is by default sent topmost in the web page, in a hidden text field in which the encoded data is stored.
-If the view state grows, this means that other content will be pushed down, which may cause content to load slower since it has to wait for the bytes to be sent.
+Furthermore, view state is by default sent topmost in the web page, in a hidden text field in which the encoded data is stored.
+If the size of this state bag grows, this means that other content will be pushed down, which may cause content to load slower, since it has to wait for the view state bytes to be sent.